Calls blur on the element.

 Function to be evaluated in the page context.

-Returns the return value of pageFunction
+Returns the return value of pageFunction as a [JSHandle].

-This method passes this handle as the first argument to pageFunction
+This method passes this handle as the first argument to pageFunction.

 The only difference between locator.evaluate(pageFunction[, arg, options]) and locator.evaluateHandle(pageFunction[, arg, options]) is that locator.evaluateHandle(pageFunction[, arg, options]) returns [JSHandle].